DrewRoss5/libSafePointer/README.md

 # libSafePointer
 A library for safe pointers, similar to smart pointers.
 Created for educationalpurposes

-# Roadmap/ToDo
-- Replace the use of  `new` and `delete` with a custom memory-pool-based allocater.
-- Expand SafePtr functionality.

 # API:
 ## The `SafePtr` Class:
 A dynamically allocated pointer of a user-specified type.
 Manages its own memory and automatically frees it once needed.